Table of Contents

 14. “The most important one is this: ‘Hear, O Israel: The Lord our God, the Lord is one.
 Love the Lord your God with all your heart and with all your soul and with all your mind and with all your strength.”– Deuteronomy 6:4-5

 Jesus is emphasizing the profound importance of love in the Christian faith—love for God, love for others, and your own love for yourself.

 This commandment, according to Jesus, encapsulates the fundamental essence of being the children of God.

 15. “You shall love your neighbor as yourself.’
 There is no other commandment greater than these.”– Mark 12:31

 The significance of love and compassion towards others is central to Christian living.
 How you treat others is a reflection of your love for God, and loving others as you love yourself is a practical and tangible way to live out your faith.

 This also highlights the importance of loving yourself and having strong confidence in your own abilities.

 Bible verses for building self-esteem are a great tool.

 The good news is that the teachings in the Bible serve as a way of affirming and inspiring this journey.
 The Christian faith offers a paradigm where each individual is seen as a unique, purposefully designed masterpiece.
-Use Bible verses for building self-esteem.

 This view challenges any negative self-perception and calls us to see ourselves as valuable and deeply loved by the heavenly Father.